aakashs11/Gesture-recognization-Sign-Language-Interpretation/README.md

 # This project has 2 parts
-## 1. Transfer learning to create models for geture detection
-## 2. Gesture Recognition using OpenCV and Deep CNN

-# 1. Transfer learning to create models for geture detection
+# Part-1.
+Transfer learning to create models for geture detection
 ## VGG 19